 Those who have five to nine years of work experience see average salaries of about $74K annually.
-For those with one to four years of experience, median paychecks reach about $60K per year on average.
-Survey participants who have worked at Prudential Financial Inc. for between five and 10 years earn $73K annually on average.
-The largest fraction of Prudential Financial Inc. people (38 percent) have been working for 10-19 years and earn $84K per year on average.
+For those with one to four years of experience, median paychecks reach about $60K per year.
+The largest fraction of Prudential Financial Inc. people (39 percent) have been working for 10-19 years and earn $84K per year on average.

 Certifications and Degrees

 Benefits and Perks

-With an eye toward the future, Prudential Financial Inc. offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
-Health insurance is part of the package for almost all workers, and for a large number of employees, dental coverage is too.
+Workers wishing to put aside retirement money are in luck; Prudential Financial Inc. sponsors various plans such as a 401(k) plan and a company pension plan.
+The vast majority of workers have health insurance, and benefits for a large number of employees also include dental insurance.
 Privileges also include tuition reimbursement, a stock purchase plan, life insurance, and a casual working environment.